 - No personal calls or texts are to be made or received during class, except in an emergency. - The office staff gives urgent messages to the Chef Instructor(s) who relay them to students.
-Please advise family and friends.
-During evening hours the kitchen may be reached at extension 9614. - Cell phones are not permitted in the classroom or kitchens at any time except for Portfolio photos. - During class phones should be off and stored in a vehicle or bag. - Messages may be checked and phone calls made only outside of the classroom, kitchen and off-site.
-Preferably the only time this is done is before class, after lunch or after the Chef Instructor checks out the student at the end of the day.
+Please advise family and friends. - Cell phones are not permitted in the classroom or kitchens at any time except for portfolio photos.

+- During class phones should be off and stored in a vehicle or bag. - Messages may be checked and phone calls made only outside of the classroom, kitchen and on breaks.